 Planning an International Relocation

-The process of moving abroad typically takes about three to six months, so planning ahead will help minimize surprises and allow you to enjoy the transition.
-In order to facilitate the process, we have organized an outline of things to do as the moving date gets closer.
+The process of moving abroad typically takes about three to six months, so planning will help minimize surprises and allow you to enjoy the transition.
+To facilitate the process, we have organized an outline of things to do as the moving date gets closer.

 Travel Arrangements for Your Move Overseas